Amy Mino, President

 Hayden has lived in St. Paul for the past 12 years.
 She and her family are very involved in the Irish community in St. Paul through dance and cultural organizations.
 Currently, she is Chair of Community Relations for the St. Patrick’s Association, which organizes the St. Patrick’s Day parade.

 Judy Screaton believes that voting and elections must constantly be monitored in order to be fair.
 She joined the board in order to work on election issues such as the Voter ID amendment and to support our Candidate Forums.
 Judy is impressed by LWVSP’s outstanding that LWVSP voting and elections work.

 Marion McCarthy has been on the League board for several years, taking care of the office phone scheduling and supporting League board meetings by providing a meeting room at Episcopal Homes.
 She has been a member of LWVSP since 2011, after transferring from a league from outside of Minnesota.

 A member since 2014 and a former Co-President of LWVSP, Nick Harper now takes care of LWVSP's website as Webmaster and provides office support for its membership and email service.
-In his day job, Nick is the Civic Engagement Manager for LWV Minnesota.
+In his day job, Nick is the Civic Engagement Director for LWV Minnesota.